ChromaPDX/chroma-fund-docs/docs/source/chroma_fund/overview.rst

 What is Chroma.fund?
 --------------------

-Chroma.fund is a platform that allows investment and trading in privately held companies.
+Chroma.fund is a new securities exchange for the private market economy.

 Features of Chroma.fund include: